matrixorigin/matrixone/README.md

     Click <a href="https://dev.mysql.com/downloads/mysql" target="_blank">MySQL Community Downloads</a> to enter into the MySQL client download and installation page.
 According to your operating system and hardware environment.Configure the MySQL client environment variables.

+- **Using docker**

+1. Download and install Docker

+Click <a href="https://docs.docker.com/get-docker/" target="_blank">Get Docker</a>, enter into the Docker's official document page, depending on your operating system, download and install the corresponding Docker.
+It is recommended to choose Docker version 20.10.18 or later and strive to maintain consistency between the Docker client and Docker server versions.

+2. Install and configure MySQL Client

+Click <a href="https://dev.mysql.com/downloads/mysql" target="_blank">MySQL Community Downloads</a> to enter into the MySQL client download and installation page.
+According to your operating system and hardware environment.Configure the MySQL client environment variables.

+__Note__: MySQL client version 8.0.30 or later is recommended.

 **Step 2.
 Install the mo_ctl tool**

 [mo_ctl](https://github.com/matrixorigin/mo_ctl_standalone) is a command-line tool for deploying, installing, and managing MatrixOne.
 It is very convenient to perform various operations on MatrixOne.